CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4 - Appearance.md

 When the elongation is $180\degree = -180\degree$, the object is known to be at [*opposition*](https://en.wikipedia.org/wiki/Opposition_(astronomy)) with the Sun, and can only happen with outer planets (when the outer planet is at $D$) and moons (in which case this is known as the [*full moon*](https://en.wikipedia.org/wiki/Full_moon)).
 Note that for outer planets, the phase is $\approx100$% at both opposition and conjunction.

 Because the Moon orbits from West to East, its elongation increases as time passes.
 It goes from being in conjunction to the Sun to being in quadrature, then to being in opposition, then to quadrature again before going back to being in conjunction.
-It is easy to see that when the Moon's elongation is East, it is *waxing* (its phase is getting larger), and its Elongation is West, it is *waning* (its phase is getting smaller).
+It is easy to see that when the Moon's elongation is East, it is *waxing* (its phase is getting larger), and its elongation is West, it is *waning* (its phase is getting smaller).

 ### The Synodic Period